Free IEP Goal Bank With 175+ Goals and Printable Tracking Sheets

 • Given a picture scale, [STUDENT] will identify the level of anxiety they are feeling.

-• Given visual cues, [STUDENT] will implement an organizational system for organizing their backpack (locker, binder).
+• Given visual cues, [STUDENT] will implement a system for organizing their backpack (locker, binder).

 • Given a task and a list of materials, [STUDENT] will gather the needed items to complete the task.